 - Accepting and Rejecting Changes

-This document provides information that will help you use Microsoft Word 2007 effectively for your dissertation.
+These documents provide information that will help you use Microsoft Word effectively for your dissertation.
 Topics include: formatting page numbers, using chapter templates, footnotes, images, and figures.
 Topics such as special pagination for the front matter or landscape pages and combining documents are also included.

 Introduction to Word for Dissertation

 To meet Rackham’s Dissertation Formatting Guidelines – as well as any set by your school or department – you will need to modify the default, standard Word document.

 This online guide is intended to show you how to use the tools to make the necessary modifications.
 While we do use some of the requirements from Rackham’s formatting guidelines to demonstrate the tools, you must verify the formatting requirements with the appropriate office.

 Help with Word 2010